testlbin/DFNet/README.md

 ## Evaluate

-Run the script `main.py` to calculate the accuracy and F1 score of your model.
-You can execute this command in your terminal:
+Run the script `main.py` to calculate the accuracy and F1 score of DFNet.

 ```bash
 python main.py